se0ngbin/react-calculator/README.md

 Ans button inputs the most recent answer into the current expression.
 If the current expression ends with a negative sign, the value of Ans is negated.

+### Parentheses

+Parentheses () work as expected.
+However, you must specify an operation to do with an expresion insdie ().
+For example, typing in operations like x(y) are not supported.
+(The calculator won't even let you input that).
+Instead, input x*(y).

 ## Available Scripts

 In the project directory, run: